ajr666/ajr666/README.md

-- 👋 Hi, I’m Jingrui An, a ECE graduate student in University of Washington.
-My favourite language is c plus plus, and my favourite sport is bascketball.
+- 👋 👋 Hi, I'm Jingrui An, a graduate student in Electrical and Computer Engineering (ECE) at the University of Washington.
+My favorite programming language is C++, and the topic I will definately join to discuss is -- playing bascketball!
-- 👀 I’m interested in backend develpment.
-During my senior and last year of bechalor, I have 9 months' software internship experience in different areas, including autonomous driving, office software, and cyber security.
-I also put some of my favourite projects on github, including a AI game platform and a pascal complier.
-Now I am learning LLM, and I am pretty intereted about it!
+- 👀 I'm particularly interested in backend development.
+During my senior year of undergraduate studies, I gained 9 months of software internship experience across various fields, including autonomous driving, office software, and cybersecurity.
+Also, on my GitHub, you'll find some of my favorite projects, such as an AI game platform and a Pascal compiler!
+Currently, I'm exploring LLMs and am excited about the possibilities they offer!
 - 📫 My email is ajrhandome@gmail.com, jingruian2049@163.com, and my linked-in is https://www.linkedin.com/in/jingruian/.
 Feel free to contact me :)

 <!---